lawrencerowland/project_innovation_app/README.md

 ## Running

 Open `webapp/index.html` in a browser.
-Ideas entered are stored in local storage and will persist for future visits on the same browser.
+Ideas entered are stored in the browser's local storage and will persist for future visits on the same browser.

+Idea categories are loaded from `webapp/data/categories.json`.
+To add or modify categories, edit that file and refresh the page.

-The prototype demonstrates the basic idea submission workflow with categories and listing of submitted ideas.
+The prototype demonstrates the basic idea submission workflow with a category selector and listing of submitted ideas.